-Discrimination occurs when an individual or a group of people are treated less favourably than others based on a protected characteristic such as age, disability, gender reassignment, marriage and civil partnership (in employment), pregnancy and maternity, race, religion or belief (including lack of belief), sex or gender, sexual orientation.
+Discrimination occurs when an individual or a group of people are treated less favorably than others based on a protected characteristic such as age, disability, gender identity or reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief (including lack of belief), sex or gender, and sexual orientation.

 - What is discrimination?
-It might be useful to think about what constitues unlawful discrimination.
+It might be useful to think about what constitutes unlawful discrimination.

-- Harassment Advisor.
-An advisor can to talk through the University's procedures, how to make a complaint and what support is available, in confidence.
+- To Student Wellbeing Services - an advisor can discuss with you in confidence the University's procedures, how to make a complaint and what support is available.

-- The BSUSU Advice Service is a free, confidential, impartial service where an advisor can talk through the procedure, how to complain, what options are available and support you through the process.
+- To the BSUSU Advice Centre - a free, confidential, impartial service where an advisor can talk through the procedure, how to complain, what options are available, and support you through the process.
 This support includes checking draft complaints and attending any meetings with the University.

-- University Procedure.
-If you choose to make a formal complaint to the University against a student or a member of staff there are procedures which set out the steps you'll need to follow.
+- University Procedure - if you choose to make a formal complaint to the University against a student or a member of staff, there are procedures which set out the steps that will need to be followed.

-1 in 4 people are affected by a mental health problem in any year and it is estimated that around 1 in 5 people have contemplated suicide or self-harm.
+1 in 4 people is affected by a mental health problem in any year, and it is estimated that around 1 in 5 people has contemplated suicide or self-harm.

-Take care of yourself.
-It’s important that you take care of yourself.
-If you’ve heard something distressing or if something is troubling you:
+- Take care of yourself - If you’ve heard something distressing or if something is troubling you: